opennext-io/onpc-logging/README.md

-# Logging project
+# OpenNext Private Cloud Logging project
-Install Elasticsearch Logstach Kibana for OSA
+Install and configure Elasticsearch, Logstach and Kibana for OSA